 Best Restaurants in Budapest

-- Langos Papa – A must-try for Hungary’s beloved street food.
-Crispy fried dough topped with sour cream, cheese, or garlic.
+• Langos Papa – A must-try for Hungarian street food.
+Langos consist of crispy fried dough topped with sour cream, cheese, or garlic.

-- Kiosk Pest – A riverside spot offering modern Hungarian cuisine with a cool interior and great views of Elisabeth Bridge.
+• Kiosk Pest – A riverside spot serving up modern Hungarian cuisine with a cool interior and great views of Elisabeth Bridge.
 Ideal for brunch, dinner, or cocktails.

-- Freyja—The Croissant Story – A pastry lover’s dream.
-Here you can find handcrafted croissants with inventive flavours.
+• Freyja—The Croissant Story – A pastry lover’s dream.
+Here you can find handcrafted croissants with very inventive flavours.

 Best Bars in Budapest

-- Szimpla Kert – The original and most famous ruin bar, and no trip to Budapest is complete without a visit.
+• Szimpla Kert – The original and most famous ruin bar, and no trip to Budapest is complete without a visit.
+This is a popular spot that is 100% worth the hype.

-- Élesztő Craft Beer – A great spot for beer lovers, offering a rotating selection of Hungarian and international craft beers
+• Élesztő Craft Beer – A great spot for beer lovers that offers a rotating selection of Hungarian and international craft beers

 Day 5 – Bratislava